 Interested in Gucci, Louis Vuitton, and Dior?
 This is the area for shopping in fashionable boutiques and eating overpriced, but often delicious, meals.
 The main shopping street is Bogstadveien.
 There is a large flea market every Saturday at Vestkanttorget.

 The view is spectacular from Ekeberg, especially from the newly refurbished restaurant, Ekebergrestauranten.
+Check out the new sculpture park dedicated to the female forms.
 Edvard Munch found inspiration for his famous painting The Scream while walking about in the surrounding hills, Ekebergåsen.
 You might recognize the background in the painting as the view of Oslo seen from Ekeberg.
 The world’s biggest football tournament, Norway Cup, is arranged at Ekebergsletta, first week of August every year.

 This former shipyard was renovated in the 1980′s.
-Here you find expensive apartments, shops, bars and restaurants.
+Here you find expensive apartments, shops, bars, restaurants and Astrup Fearnley Museum of Modern Art.
 Aker Brygge is the perfect place to cool down on a warm day, with its large outdoor seating area with a view to the harbor, the City Hall and Akershus Fortress.

 There are more than 40 islands in the Oslo Fjord.
-Take the ferry from Vippetangen, it stops at the sixth biggest island.
+Take the ferry from Rådhus pier 4 (right by City Hall), covered by regular public transportation tickets, it stops at the sixth biggest island.

 Here you can visit six museums in one day without too much travelling.
 When you are tired of the museums, you can take a swim in Paradisbukta or Huk, or just take a stroll around the area and observe the life of the bold and the beautiful.

 Take a walk in one of the forests surrounding Oslo–the ideal place for observing Norwegians doing their thing: walking in the forest.
 The paths are well signposted.